Seal of New York City: General

 The Administrative Code further states that the city seal shall appear on the city flag "in blue upon the middle or white bar, omitting the legend Sigillum Civitatis Novi Eboraci".

 In practice, in addition to the above, the city seal is used as a lectern adornment for speeches or statements by the mayor, the speaker of the City Council, or other city officials.
-The city also uses the seal for commercial purposes, selling items on which the seal is featured.
+The city also uses the seal for commercial purposes, selling items on which it is featured.

 Flag

 Prior to 1915, New York City did not have an official flag.
 Unofficially, a flag was in use throughout the city that featured an unofficial version of the city seal, in blue, on a white field.
 A 1915 Arts Commission committee which redesigned the city seal noted that there was no record that the city had adopted this flag.
 At the committee's recommendation, the city adopted its current flag in 1915, featuring a modified version of the newly adopted city seal—the modification being the absence of the seal's Latin legend.